uakfdotb/ghostpp/readme.txt

 When the bot receives a battle.net whisper it will send it to all logged in users in the admin game as "[W: Realm] [User] Message".
 When the bot receives a battle.net chat message it will send it to all logged in users in the admin game as "[L: Realm] [User] Message".
 When the bot receives a battle.net emote it will send it to all logged in users in the admin game as "[E: Realm] [User] Message".
+If you find these messages too annoying you can turn them off in a regular game by using "!messages off" and back on by using "!messages on".
 Additionally, if you are the game owner and you are connecting to the bot from a local or LAN IP address the bot will send you the same messages in game lobbies and in games.
-You can use the bot's battle.net account to respond to messages with the !w command.
+You can use the bot's battle.net account to respond to messages with the !w command or the !say command.
 In the admin game, in game lobbies, and in games, you can type "!w <name> <message>" to force the bot to send a whisper to <name> on ALL connected battle.net realms.
 This means that it's possible someone using the same name as your friend but on a different realm will see your message.
 Unfortunately the bot must send your message to all realms because it doesn't know which realm you want the message to be sent to.
 You can avoid problems with this by configuring your bot to only connect to a single battle.net realm.
 Note that when you use the !w command the bot will hide your message from the other players in the game lobby and in the game.
 Be careful not to mistype the command or it will be relayed to other players!
+The !say command works the same as the !w command except it doesn't require a player name (it's used for sending chat messages instead of whispers).

 ================================
 Using GHost++ on Multiple Realms